 Take Harlem.
 The streets running east to west are all numbered, but things get a bit trickier on the avenues.

 Over the years, three in its center—Sixth, Seventh and Eighth Avenues—have been renamed after prominent African Americans.

 Visitors may find the sudden lack of numbers in Upper Manhattan confusing.
 But it's not that hard.
 Just memorize the following and you'll never get lost:

 Malcolm X Boulevard = Lenox Avenue = Sixth Avenue

 North of Central Park don't even think about calling this major thoroughfare Sixth Avenue (although that's exactly what it is).
 In 1887 it was renamed Lenox Avenue after philanthropist James Lenox, and the name has stuck.
 One hundred years later, it was co-named Malcolm X Boulevard in honor of the civil rights leader who was assassinated not too far away in Washington Heights.
 If you need a mnemonic to help you recall its position on the grid, just remember that Malcolm X and Lenox both have Xs in them—just like the number six.
 Got it?

-Adam Clayton Powell Jr Boulevard = Seventh Avenue
+Adam Clayton Powell Jr. Boulevard = Seventh Avenue

-This wide artery was given the name Adam Clayton Powell Jr Boulevard in 1974 in recognition of the Harlem pastor, civil rights leader and congressman (he was the first African American to represent Harlem).
+This wide artery was given the name Adam Clayton Powell Jr. Boulevard in 1974 in recognition of the Harlem pastor, civil rights leader and first African American congressman to represent Harlem.
 But don't be surprised to hear longtime Harlemites call this avenue by its original name.
-Here's William Hamer, director of senior services with the Abyssinian Development Corporation, in an article about the boulevard's safety.
-“A lot of people remember what Seventh Ave used to look like," he says.
-"It was a place where you strolled down the avenue after church.”
+Take this 2012 quote from William Hamer, director of senior services with the Abyssinian Development Corporation: “A lot of people remember what Seventh Avenue used to look like.
+It was a place where you strolled down the avenue after church.”